dunderlab/radiant-django_template/README.md

 - `--dist_name`: The distribution name (should match your Django project name)
 - `--version`: The version number of your application
 - `--port`: The port number your Django application will run on
+- `--icon`: Path to the application icon image file
+- `--presplash`: Path to the splash screen image shown during app launch
+- `--presplash-color`: Background color for the splash screen in hex format
 - `--requirements`: Python packages required for your application

 ## Getting Started